CIBiG-Course/CIBiG-course.github.io/docs/index.md

 <br />
 <div>
  <p align="justify">
-The International Certificate in Bioinformatics and Genomics (CIBiG) offers an intensive training aimed at scientists at the intersection of mathematics, biology, and computer science.
+The CIBiG will offer an intensive training aimed at PhD students and researchers who use sequencing technologies and data in their research.

-This training provides a rapid acquisition of essential skills in bioinformatics and genomics.
-It includes acquiring the fundamental principles of bioinformatics, understanding sequencing techniques and their application, as well as using bioinformatics tools to automate the collection and management of sequencing data.
-Additionally, it aims to develop practical skills in the analysis and interpretation of these data.
+This training will provide comprehensive insights into sequencing, genomics and bioinformatics, and  will teach participants how to effectively use bioinformatics methods to analyse sequencing data, with a focus on applications in agriculture and health.

 <div style="display: flex; align-items: center;">
 <div style="margin-left: 15px; margin-right: 10px;">